nodejs/node/doc/api/worker_threads.md

 The above example spawns a Worker thread for each `parse()` call.
 In actual practice, use a pool of Workers instead for these kinds of tasks.
 Otherwise, the overhead of creating Workers would likely exceed their benefit.

-When implementing a worker pool, it is strongly recommended to use the [`AsyncResource`][] API to inform diagnostic tools (for e.g. asynchronous stack traces) about the correlation between tasks and their outcomes.
+When implementing a worker pool, use the [`AsyncResource`][] API to inform diagnostic tools (e.g. in order to provide asynchronous stack traces) about the correlation between tasks and their outcomes.

 ## worker.isMainThread
 <!-- YAML